 With one research paper published in the Journal of Research in Personality and two others waiting in the wings (see below), his work has already been applauded by leading academic figures in the fields of psychology and evolutionary biology.
 Should it fulfil its potential, the contribution it stands to make in helping individuals, business and society keep pace with the runaway influence of technology will be transformative.

 This work has already resulted in the creation of Dominant Needs Analysis (DNA), a personal values based diagnostic developed with the support of Shalom Schwartz, that has been used in the aformentioned research to evaluate the cognitive biases and motivational systems of decision-makers and map the cultures of a variety of organisations.
 DNA provides insights that inform all of Song's work.

 Despite the above, Neil is no ivory tower egg-head.
-When not playing football, running, cooking and listening to what's new in music, he loves listening to people, learning about their businesses, helping them come up with innovative solutions to thorny and sometimes unforeseen problems and devising developmental frameworks in which they can flourish.
+When not wiggling his backside while race walking (a knee injury ended his football and running careers), cooking, making things, writing, composing and listening to what's new in music, he loves listening to people, learning about their businesses, helping them come up with innovative solutions to thorny and sometimes unforeseen problems and devising developmental frameworks in which they can flourish.